Change of circumstances

 - The income or capital of any non-dependant in your household changes

-You will need to provide documentary evidence of any information you provide.
+You will need to provide proof of any change in circumstances.
 We can only accept original documents, not photocopies.
 Please don’t send valuable items to us in the post.

 If you tell us about changes as soon as they happen, we can adjust your claim quickly.
 This means you’ll be paid the right amount of benefit, and it will help prevent benefit overpayments.

 If your change in circumstance means you’ll get more benefit, your benefit will usually go up from the Monday after you tell us about the change.
 If you don’t tell us about changes promptly, you’ll miss out on benefit owed to you.